In Arkansas we call petitions to expunge “petitions to seal,” but I’m going to use the terms interchangeably.

 - and you have to declare if you have any pending charges or not.

-The law was amended in 2019 to where you do not have to pay any filing fees (it used to be a $50 filing fee to the court that has jurisdiction over your original charges.
+The law was amended in 2019 to where you do not have to pay any filing fees (it used to be a $50 filing fee to the court that has jurisdiction over your original charges).
 Typically this would be the district court, but if you appealed your case to circuit court you will have to file there.

 Some judges also want you to get background check from the sheriff’s department and the city police.
 Others want a clearance letter from the circuit court or district court if you ever appealed to circuit court.
 This clearance letter would notate any pending charges against you and a list of prior convictions.
 Judges have even requested a letter from the DMV that shows your history of traffic tickets.
 Honestly, I’m not sure of the legality of these hoops some judges make you jump through.
 In most cases it is just cheaper and easier to do as they ask and not rock the boat.
 Most people don’t have thousands of dollars to appeal the decisions of lower court judges.
 My gut tells me that because the burden is on the prosecution to prove you do not deserve an expungement, then all you should have to do is show up.

 Once you write up a petition to seal that includes all of the information outlined in this blog and signed it under oath in front of a notary public, then you have to give a copy to the court and every other government agency involved.